Nighttime freight trains are blasting their horns in midtown Sacramento, angering residents

 “While we will do everything we can to follow quiet zones in our communities where they exist, the safety of our employees and communities we serve will always be our primary concern, and sometimes that requires blowing the horn at our engineer’s discretion,” Jacobs said.

-UP officials said that more freight trains are being rerouted in recent weeks through Sacramento because heavy storms have caused mud slides and other problems on other train routes into and out of California.
+UP officials said more freight trains are being rerouted in recent weeks through Sacramento because heavy storms have caused mudslides and other problems on other train routes into and out of California.
 BNSF also runs freight trains through Sacramento.

 Local officials and some midtown residents said they wonder if some engineers, unfamiliar with Sacramento, are not aware that the city is a no-horn zone.